The benefit of learning together with your friend is that you keep each other accountable and have meaningful discussions about what you're learning.

 Each program includes an estimated learner effort per week, so you can gauge what will be required before you enroll.
 This is referenced at the top of the program landing page under the Duration section, as well as in the program brochure, which you can obtain by submitting the short form at the top of this web page.
 All programs are designed to fit into your working life.

-This program is scored as a pass or no-pass ; participants must complete the required activities to pass and obtain the certificate of completion.
+This program is scored as a pass or no-pass; participants must complete the required activities to pass and obtain the certificate of completion.
 Some programs include a final project submission or other assignments to obtain passing status.
 This information will be noted in the program brochure.
-Please contact us at learner.success@emeritus.org if you need further clarification on any specific program requirements.
+Please email us if you need further clarification on any specific program requirements.

 Upon successful completion of the program, you will receive a smart digital certificate.
 The smart digital certificate can be shared with friends, family, schools, or potential employers.
 You can use it on your cover letter, resume, and/or display it on your LinkedIn profile.
-The digital certificate will be sent approximately two weeks after the program, once grading is complete.

 No, only verified digital certificates will be issued upon successful completion.
 This allows you to share your credentials on social platforms such as LinkedIn, Facebook, and Twitter.